Fallen Leaf Campground

 Fallen Leaf Campground is located a quarter mile from Fallen Leaf Lake and close to South Lake Tahoe.
 Campsites are in a mature forest of pine, fir, cedar, and aspen.
 Picturesque Fallen Leaf Lake is within easy walking distance.
 Many key attractions at Lake Tahoe, such as Emerald Bay, are within easy driving distance.

 Fallen Leaf Campground has 205 campsites, most of which can be reserved ahead of time.
 Among them are 6 Yurts with electric lights and heater, but no additional electric outlets.
 Cooking is not allowed in Yurts.
-All of the campsites can accommodate tents, RVs, and trailers, although some narrow roads are difficult for larger RVs.
+All of the campsites can accommodate RV camping and tent camping, although some narrow roads are difficult for larger RVs.
+Standing BBQ's and fire rings are available at all sites.

 Shop Amazon: Camping Essentials